 Pinion recommend an oil change every 10,000kms, or once a year.
 They expect it to last over 60000km, and they have given it some hard testing, but it will be some time before we wil know how long it lasts in real world conditions.
 If it fails it should be easy to replace as it is held on to the special frame bridge by just six bolts.
 The weight is 3064g for the gearbox, crank arms and the hub/rear cog.
 Once you factor in the additional frame weight of up to 300g (depending on manufacturer), you are looking at 500-800g more than a Rohloff touring bike, and up to 1500g more than a Shimano XT touring bike.
 Somehow having the weight centred in the frame makes it less of an issue; because the handling of the bike is unaffected, the machine actually feels lighter.
 And if you are loaded touring or just want a super reliable commuting bike, you won't mind the weight penalty.

-Some people don't like twist grip shifters but that is all that is currently available.
+The only shifters currently available are twist grips which are not everybodies favourite.
 They do have the big advantage is that you can move across a lot of gears with one sweep of the lever and with such small gaps between the ratios, that might be very useful.
 It means that in theory it cannot be used with drop handlebars, but we have fitted twist grips to drops in the past by customising the handlebars.
+There are rumours that somebody might be working on some STi shifters...

 We think the Pinion Drive will prove itself to be a reliable gear system for very long distances and harsh conditions.
 It feels great from straight off and it has minimum maintenance and superb function.
 Extreme climates, gravel, sand, water and many thousands of kilometers should not be able to damage it.
 The enormous range of gear ratios coupled with equally, very finely graded gear changes gives you smooth, comfortable travel at your perfect cadence.
 The Pinion system bolts directly onto frames designed to accommodate the technology so if you want a high quality steel frame touring or commuting bike see the bikes we offer with the Pinion Gearbox.
 We also have some experience with chopping existing frames and building Pinion geared bike frames from scratch.
 There is a brief test of the Pinion on road.cc.